roheezy907/Streamlit-Resume/README.md

 # Streamlit Resume

-Streamlit is supposed to be the fastest and easiest way to host and share analytical apps.
-Something that sounded too good to be true, I decided to check it out.
-And it checks out.
-I created this resume in 3 hours and hosted it on an free EC2 instance.

-It has an extensive documentation and overall its very easy to use.
+I recently learned how Streamlit could be used to create and share Data Apps.
+I found this incredibly useful as it would make it easier to share results of a project in a much more aappealing and fun way.
+I decided to create this Streamlit resume, the template of this app belongs to...
+I decided to host this using Heroku.

 Check out the app here: http://54.147.143.114:8501/